ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 ### Summary

-Generally speaking, I think NixOS is suitable for developers who have a certain amount of Linux usage experience and programming experience and want to have more control over their systems.
+Generally speaking, I think NixOS is suitable for developers who have some experience in using Linux and programming and want to have more control over their systems.

-Another piece of info, there is also some competition between Nix and the relatively popular [Dev Containers](https://containers.dev/) in the construction of the development environment, and the specific differences between them have yet to be explored by me~
+I don't recommend you getting started with NixOS if you are new to Linux, it can be a very painful journey.

 ## II.
 Installation

 Nix can be installed in multiple ways and supports being installed on macOS/Linux/WSL as a package manager.
 Nix also provides NixOS, a Linux distribution that uses Nix to manage the entire system environment.

-I chose to directly install NixOS system using its ISO image, to manage the entire system environment through Nix as much as possible.
+I chose to directly install NixOS system using its ISO image, to manage the entire system through Nix as much as possible.

 The installation process is simple, and I won't go into details here.

-some reference materials that may be useful:
+some materials that may be useful:

 1. [Official installation method of Nix](https://nixos.org/download.html): written in bash script, `nix-command` & `flakes` are still experimental features as of 2023-04-23, and need to be manually enabled.
    1. You need to refer to the instructions in [Enable flakes - NixOS Wiki](https://nixos.wiki/wiki/Flakes) to enable `nix-command` & `flakes`.